Set Yourself Up For Failure

 5. Create reminders if desired (Siri on my Apple Watch makes this step trivial).

-It’s decidedly a two-step process.
-Which forces me to think about my priorities first, and not fill my day with productive-looking procrastination.
+It’s decidedly a two-step process, which forces me to think about my priorities first and not fill my day with productive-looking procrastination.

 This system doesn’t rely on keeping things in memory.
 It creates a visual representation of how much time I require for each task (and occasionally, I don’t allocate enough time for a task and get to learn from that).
-Furthermore, it gives me a little hit of dopamine every time I cross an item off the list, helping stay motivated throughout the day.
-And finally, writing things down makes it so much easier to plan multiple competing priorities!
+Furthermore, it gives me a little hit of dopamine every time I cross an item off the list, helping me stay motivated throughout the day.
+And finally, writing things down makes it much easier to plan multiple competing priorities!